d3smondwong/pickleball_video_player_ball_tracker/README.md

     Saves the detections onto a stub file for efficiency.
 When the video (with the same file name) is run again, it loads the stub file to save inference and processing time.

+4. Mini-court

+    `mini-court`: Draw a mini pickleball court on the frames

+    `Coordinate conversion`: Use a homography matrix to map the ball to pixels on the mini-court from real-world perspective and court keypoints distance to calculate players position on the mini-court.

+5. Player statistics

+    Calculates the number of hits a player made and the distance the player move during the rally.
+Ball hits is tracked by checking a change in velocity, acceleration and distance moved.
+Distance is calculated by tracking the difference in foot position of the player across the frames.

-4. Filtering and annotation
+6. Filtering and annotation

-   `player`: Filters player detections to focus on the 4 human detected.
+   `player`: Screen and filter the detections to focus on the 4 players.
 This is done using the foot positions which are closes to the court keypoints and within the defined court polygon calculated using Ray Casting algorithm.
 Custom annotations using an elipse at the players foot position and player's name are drawn for the players.

    `ball`: Custom annotation using a triangle to track the ball across frames

-5. Mini-court

-    `mini-court`: Draw a mini pickleball court on the frames

-    `Coordinate conversion`: Use a homography matrix to map the ball to pixels on the mini-court from real-world perspective and court keypoints distance to calculate players position on the mini-court.
+7. Saving detection results to a stub file

+    To optimize development and avoid re-running expensive detection processes, detection results (e.g., bounding boxes, object IDs, and tracking data) are saved to a JSON stub file after initial processing of the video for the first time.
+During subsequent runs, the script can load from this stub file, skipping detection and allowing faster iteration on downstream features like team identification and annotation.

-5. Video Output
+8. Video Output

     Saves the annotated frames as a new output video file.

+9. Error Handling

+    Throughout, the script checks for missing data and logs errors, ensuring robust execution.

 ### How to run this application?